 Get started with these helpful resources

 Also, try our Security Awareness Training Content.
 Proofpoint provides samples of our most popular training and awareness series here.
-This content is designed to keep users entertained, engaged and informed about the latest threats — and help them embrace their role as defenders in your organization.
+This content is designed to keep users entertained, engaged and informed about the latest threats — and help them embrace their role as defenders in your organisation.

 Strong passwords are key to preventing breaches and data loss.
 Educate your people on password best practices with our Password Awareness Kit.